boutproject/BOUT-dev/manual/sphinx/developer_docs/mesh.rst

 Differencing
 ------------

-The mesh spacing is given by the public members `Coorinates::dx`, `Coordinates::dy` and `Coordinates::dz`::
+The mesh spacing is given by the public members `Coordinates::dx`, `Coordinates::dy` and `Coordinates::dz`::

     // These used for differential operators